The Impact of TikTok on the U.S.-China Economic Chess Game

 As tariffs increased, so did the prices of goods for American consumers.
 For example, tariffs on Chinese-made goods led to a rise in prices ranging from 10% to 25% on various products.
 Economists warned that these costs would ultimately be borne by consumers rather than the producers.

 Food products were particularly impacted.
-The agriculture sector saw a drop in exports, which made it challenging for farmers to maintain reasonable prices domestically.
-Additionally, many small businesses that relied on imported materials found themselves squeezed, as increased costs had to be passed down to consumers.
-Studies found that households were expected to pay more than $600 annually due to these tariffs—the classic case of trade wars hurting the very citizens they were designed to protect.
+The agriculture sector saw a drop in exports.
+This made it challenging for farmers to maintain reasonable prices domestically.
+Many small businesses that relied on imported materials found themselves squeezed.
+Increased costs had to be passed down to consumers.
+Studies found that households faced an expected annual cost increase of more than $600 due to these tariffs.
+This is a classic case of trade wars hurting the very citizens they were designed to protect.

 China's Response: Exposing Overpricing